AlphonseFX/VIZMangaControls/README.md

-# Hotkeys for VIZMedia Manga
+# Hotkeys for VIZ Manga

 Tired of the standard control options for the VIZ manga reader?
 This extension provides additional hotkeys/control functionality, to supplement your reading experience.
 As of the current release, your options are:
 - Fullscreen (F)